Vinni-Cedraz/ft_printf/README.md

 **all the functions in the repo that weren't mentioned here are just not part of the libc**

-## Here are the non-mandatory ones I created and added for convenience:
+## here are the non-mandatory ones I created and added for convenience:
 * ft_strrev
 * ft_numlen
 * ft_abs